 Please note that electives, seminars and workshops vary from year to year.
-For a list of particular courses offered in 2020-21 see
+For a list of particular courses offered during the current academic year, see this page.

 (offered every year)